 Numerous studies have shown that garment use and care cause massive amounts of climate-damaging emissions, water waste, and environmental pollution.
-With the right care and without great effort, you protect not only the life of your clothes but also the environment.
+However, with the proper maintenance and without great effort, you protect not only the life of your clothes but also the environment.
 And at the same time, save your wallet.
-The right care, together with a responsible production, makes a huge difference for our beautiful planet and its inhabitants.
 So it's worth it, and your clothes will thank you for it too.

-You could easily wear our wool garments two to five times before you need to launder (depending on the visible stains).
-Washing your clothing after each wear is often more about a habit than hygiene, and it is usually unnecessary.
 Wool has the natural capacity to recover and regenerate.
-All that it needs is a rest for one or two days.
-Washing less keeps the colors shining and the fabric more durable.
-Because every wash loosens small fibers from the fabric.
-If you instead air your garments and treat most stains individually, you can prolong the life of your garments significantly.
-It also protects the environment, your wallet, and saves a lot of time and effort.
+All it needs is a rest for one or two days.
+Washing less keeps the colours shining and the fabric more durable.
+Because every wash loosens tiny fibres from the material.
+If you instead air out your garments and spot-treat most stains separately, you can significantly extend your garments' life.
+It also protects the environment and your wallet and saves time and effort.

-Wool actually takes care of itself better than anyone could.
-If you hang your clothes loosely and uncovered for at least 24 hours after wearing them, the wool does most of the care by itself.
-The best thing to do is to hang it outside, in the fresh air.
-You can also hang them up in the bathroom while showering or steam them a little bit.
-The moist air supports the regeneration of merino wool.
+Wool takes better care of itself than anyone could.
+If you hang your clothes loosely and uncovered for at least 24 hours after each wear, merino wool will take care of itself.
+It's best to dangle your shirt outside in the fresh air.
+You can also hang them up in the bathroom while showering or steam them a little.
+The humid air supports the regeneration of the merino wool.

-When it is aired, wool breaks down the bacteria that cause sweat to odor; the fibers return to their original shape.
-The fabric becomes sleek and resilient again.
-When you put your t-shirt back on, it's fresh and looks great.
-So just let the wool do it, then you'll enjoy your shirt all the longer.
+In the 24 hours the wool takes, it breaks down bacteria and odours.
+The fibres return to their original shape, making the fabric smooth and resilient.
+When you put your t-shirt back on, it will be fresh and sleek again.
+So just let the wool do, and you can enjoy your shirt all the longer.

 It is best to treat stains immediately.
-Natural fibers like merino wool absorb stains well.
-And the longer the stain soaks in the fabric, the harder it is to remove.
-So it's best not to throw it in the laundry basket, but rather wash the stain briefly (not the entire item of clothing) – it only takes a few minutes and is worth it.
+Natural fibres like merino wool absorb stains well.
+And the longer the stain soaks into the fabric, the harder it is to remove.
+So it's best not to throw it in the laundry basket but rather wash the stain immediately (not the entire item of clothing) – it only takes a few minutes and is worth it.

-We treat most stains with organic gall soap (this is a good one) or as a vegan alternative with citrus stain soap (you can get a good one here).
-The following rule is essential: If a stain contains grease or fat, soak it with warm water and treat it.
-All other stains (wine, coffee, grass, fruit, and vegetables) use only cold water.
-Warm water lets the stain move deeper into the fiber.
-And never use bleach stain removers on wool: this will spell the end of your beautiful wool shirt.
+We treat most stains with organic gall soap (this is a good one) or as a vegan alternative with citrus stain soap.
+The following rule is essential: If a stain contains grease or fat, use warm water and treat it.
+All other stains (wine, coffee, grass, fruit, and vegetables) are best treated cold water, as warm water lets the stain move deeper into the wool.
+And please, never use bleach stain removers on wool: this will spell the end of your beautiful wool shirt.